0lima06/ubuntu-desktop-server-lab/README.md

-# Ubuntu Desktop Server With Self-Hosted Nextcloud File System EXAMPLE Project
+# Ubuntu Desktop Server With Self-Hosted Nextcloud File Server EXAMPLE Project

-## A functional EXAMPLE project written in Ubuntu showing how to create a Nextcloud file system
+## A functional EXAMPLE project written in Ubuntu showing how to create a Nextcloud file server

 This project is a demonstration that was built along with a series of YouTube videos showing how to create a Nextcloud file system on Ubuntu.
 Every part of this project shows how to do the following: